nmaquet/jex/README.md

 		List[Person].filter(_.jobTitle = JobTitle("developer"))
 ```

 There are four distinct values of type `List[Person]` in the method above, and each call to `filter` consumes and returns a new one.
-Also notice that Jex stole Scala's syntax for (anyonimous functions)[http://docs.scala-lang.org/tutorials/tour/anonymous-function-syntax.html].
+Also notice that Jex stole Scala's syntax for [anonymous functions](http://docs.scala-lang.org/tutorials/tour/anonymous-function-syntax.html).

 # Implicit self